embedded-chess/embedded-chess-pieces/README.md

-# Embedded Chess Figures
+# Embedded Chess Pieces

 This repository contains our project for the module C999.1 "Software Development for Embedded Systems" lectured by [Prof. Dr. rer. nat.
 Jens Wagner](https://fim.htwk-leipzig.de/fakultaet/personen/professorinnen-und-professoren/jens-wagner/).
-We call it *Embedded Chess Figures*.
+We call it *Embedded Chess Pieces*.

 > [!IMPORTANT]
 > The project is still under development.
 This note will be removed once the project is submitted.